peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

-The figure below illustrates the process by which a Holder, such as a wallet instance, requests and obtains a Status Assertion from the issuer.
+The figure below illustrates the process by which a Holder, such as a wallet instance, requests and obtains a Status Assertion from the Issuer.

 ~~~ ascii-art
 +----------------+                              +------------------+